apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 #### Signals

-There are a handful of wrappers that make working with signals easier, including `os::pending`, `os::block`, and `os::unblock`.
-In addition, there is a suppression abstraction that enables executing a block a code while blocking a signal.
+There are a handful of wrappers that make working with signals easier, including `os::signals::pending`, `os::signals::block`, and `os::signals::unblock`.
+In addition, there is a suppression abstraction that enables executing a block of code while blocking a signal.
 Consider writing to a pipe which may raise a SIGPIPE if the pipe has been closed.
 Using `suppress` you can do:

 ~~~{.cpp}
     suppress (SIGPIPE) {